 O is for Organic

 We prioritize organic to reduce the chemical load used in agriculture.
 We've also earned the Clean Label Project Pesticide-Free Certification, recognizing us as a brand who’s going above and beyond to eliminate the presence of pesticides in our finished products.

 P is for Probiotics

 Probiotics are naturally found in fermented foods like yogurt, kimchi, miso, sauerkraut and sourdough bread, to name a few!
-They can help support the gut microbiome and the immune system (which is built in the gut).
-We formulated our Immunity Blends with added probiotics to help provide immune support* in a tasty, kid-friendly way.
+They can help support the gut microbiome and immune health* (which is built in the gut).
+We formulated our Immunity Blends with added probiotics, which help boost beneficial gut bacteria.
 Learn more about probiotics here.

 *When paired with a healthy diet and active lifestyle.